 I placed into a developmental course.
-Can I retake the placement tests?
+Can I retake the placement assessment?

 English and/or Reading:

-During the first class meeting of Fundamentals of Composition I (ENWR 0098) and Fundamentals of College Reading I (READ 0097), a second and different assessment is given.
+During the first class meeting of Introduction to Composition I (ENWR 1000) and Fundamentals of College Reading I (READ 0097), a second and different assessment is given.
 If you place into a different level, you will be notified by your instructor and will need to adjust your schedule by meeting with your academic advisor.

 Does a developmental course count towards my credits?

 These classes count towards your full time status and in terms of financial aid for the semester, but do not fulfill graduation requirements.
 However, these classes are designed to strengthen your skills so that you can be more successful in college level courses.
 If you place into a developmental course, you are required to take the course and pass it in order to continue onto the next college level course.

 During orientation I completed a Schedule Planning Guide (SPG) asking me about my preferences for courses.
 Why aren't some of those courses on my schedule?

 When registering students for courses, noted preferences are always taken into consideration.
 However, they can not always be guaranteed due to several reasons: course availability, curriculum requirements and placement assessment results.